Kulnita/Hut/readme.md

 ## 🔍 Question
-* How to Classify Rock, Paper, Scissors Picture Using TensorFlow ?
+* How to Classify Rock, Paper, Scissors Picture ?
 * How to Utilize TensorFlow Lite to Deploy Our Model ?

 ## Data